Need to Knows

 What are Cannabinoids, CBD, THC, and Terpenes?

-Scientists are aware of three different types of cannabinoids.
+Scientists are aware of many different types of cannabinoids.

 There are over 480 natural components found within the cannabis plant, of which at least 85 have been determined to be cannabinoids.